ICCP/syllabus/README.md

 1. [Create a **pull request**](https://help.github.com/articles/creating-a-pull-request) on the original project repository to turn in the assignment.
 You can continue to submit changes after you create your pull request -- simply commmit and push them.

 ### Submission
-Your pull request should contain subdirectories for both your source code and your typeset report.
-E.g.,
+Your pull request should contain both your project and LaTeX source code in separate subdirectories; e.g.

 ```
 molecular-dynamics